 If you were to ask us ‘what could I do to live Venice like a local?’
 We probably would recommend you to go have some cichetti.
-Regardless of how much time, money you have to spend as well as of your age, gendre, physical conditions, having some of the fresh local finger food in an authentic bacaro is easy and will bring you closer to the venetians and their lifestyle.
+Regardless of how much time and money you are willing to spend as well as of your age, gender and physical conditions, having some of the fresh local finger food in an authentic bacaro is easy and affordable, and it will bring you closer to the Venetians and their lifestyle.
 To make it even easier for you to understand what we mean, we wrote you this short guide!

 What are cicchetti?

 Cichetti are small, affordable, and are eaten with your hands while standing.
 It can be meatballs, fried zucchini, fried squid, baby octopuses, boiled eggs with sardines, slices of bread with baccalà (creamed cod), fried mozzarella and hundreds of other possible traditional or original creations, but all of a small size or served as a very small portion.